No-cloning with unitary scaling

 \centerline{Dafa Li} \centerline{Department of Mathematical Sciences, Tsinghua University, Beijing 100084, CHINA} \centerline{email: lidafa@tsinghua.edu.cn} \centerline{Corresponding author: Dafa Li}

 Abstract.
 It is known that the classical information like strings of bits can be copied.
 In 1982, Wootters and Zurek proposed the quantum no-cloning principle \cite{Wootters}.
 No-cloning principle says that it is impossible to make an identical copy of an arbitrary unknown quantum pure state by using unitary evolution.
-In this paper, we propose a general no-cloning principle.
-We call $\mathcal{U}|\psi \rangle $, where $\mathcal{U}$ is any unitary operator, a $\mathcal{U-}$copy of the state $|\psi \rangle $.
-The general no-cloning principle\ states that it is impossible to make a $ \mathcal{U-}$copy of an arbitrary unknown quantum pure state by using unitary evolution.
+In this paper, we call $\mathcal{U}|\psi \rangle $, where $\mathcal{U}$ is any unitary operator, a $\mathcal{U-}$copy of the state $|\psi \rangle $ and show it is impossible to make a $\mathcal{U-}$ copy of an arbitrary unknown quantum pure state by using unitary evolution.